serverfarmer/sm-inspect-users/README.md

 `useradd -m -d /home/steve steve`

 This example may look ok at the first sight, but if you manage X servers, each with different set of users and their specific options, then having scripts duplicating unnecessary details like `-d /home/steve`, becomes a problem.
+This is much better:

+`useradd -m steve`

 Therefore, what this extension really does, is: